sonatype-nexus-community/nexus-platform-reference/README.md

 Ideal if you want to get hands on quickly :-)

-Unless you have a license from [Sonatype](https://www.sonatype.com), you will only be able to use [Nexus Repository OSS](https://www.sonatype.com/products/repository-oss).
+Unless you have a license from [Sonatype](https://www.sonatype.com), you will only be able to use [Sonatype Nexus Repository OSS](https://www.sonatype.com/products/repository-oss).

 If you don't have a trial license and would like one [contact Sonatype](https://www.sonatype.com).